rluena/rluena.github.io/README.md

 # My Portfolio
-This is a personal portifolio.
-Actually its a website that hosted on GitHub.
-You can visit via the following url: https://rluena.github.io
+This is my portfolio website that is hosted on GitHub.
+Can be visited via the following url: https://rluena.github.io.